Students urge County to get butts* off beaches

 Dropping a cigarette on the beach is considered littering, which in Hawaiʻi is a petty misdemeanor.
-That means a fine of between $500 and $1,000, for just one cigarette butt.
+That means a fine of $100 or more for just one cigarette butt.
 Along with that, violators are required to partake in a minimum of four hours of community service, but citations for cigarette butt littering are rare.

 Butts off Our Beaches is taking a different approach to the problem by seeking a ban on smoking on Maui’s beaches.
 No smoking, no smoke, no butts.

 Maui is not the first Hawaiian island to face the issue of smoking on beaches.

 In 2008, the Big Island took the first step by banning smoking and tobacco use at all county beaches, parks and recreational facilities.
 This past month, O’ahu did the same for Ala Moana Beach Park.
 The remaining parks are under state jurisdiction.

 The penalty for a first misdemeanor offense is a $100 fee.
 It doubles for a second offense in the same year, and each offense after that will cost $500.
 Police departments on both islands are responsible for enforcing the ban.